Figure 1. Image of the Moon from the 1994 Clementine mission.

 History of the Moon

 Three hundred and fifty million years later, from approximately 4,100 to 3,800 million years ago, a large number of asteroids started impacting the inner planets of the solar system.
 The period of high impacts, the Late Heavy Bombardment, corresponds to the time of the Lunar Cataclysm during which 80% of the Moon's crust was resurfaced by large impacts (Cohen et al., 2000).
 The planetary impactors are thought to have been asteroids that were dynamically ejected from the main asteroid belt and left a cratering record on Mars, the Earth, the Moon, Venus, and Mercury (Strom et al., 2005).
 It is recognized that accretion played a major role in building the planets and the Moon (Zahnle, et al., 2007), so it is reasonable to postulate that the Lunar maria are the results of impacts.
 The Lunar basins Imbrium (3.85 Ga), Serenitatis (3.89 Ga), Crisium (3.89 Ga), and Nectaris (3.90 Ga/3.92 Ga?) have been independently dated (Ryder et al. 2000) and these dates cluster around 3.9 Ga which coincides with the Late Heavy Bombardment.
 Some of the asteroids could have passed close enough to the Earth to increase their speed and be diverted toward the Moon.
 The Gazetteer of Planetary Nomenclature from the USGS (Gazeteer database) lists only 20 maria on the near side of the Moon, so it is not inconceivable that out of the large number of asteroids that approached the Earth during the Late Heavy Bombardment, twenty big ones would have had just the right trajectory to receive a gravitational boost from the Earth and impact the moon with increased speed.
-This paper explores the idea that the maria are the result of impacts by asteroids whose speed was increased by the gravitational field of the Earth at a time when the lunar interior was still molten.
-It is important to note that the Orientale basin (3.80 Ga/3.84 Ga?)
-(Ryder et al. 2000), which has three concentric circular features and is relatively unflooded by mare basalts, was formed at the beginning of the Late Imbrian when the Moon was cooler and magma would not have flowed readily to the surface as a result of an impact.
+This paper explores the idea that the maria are the result of impacts by asteroids that came close to hitting the Earth and were deflected toward the Moon.
+The speed of the asteroids was increased by the gravitational field of the Earth at a time when the Moon had a thin crust and the lunar interior was still hot.

 A gravity assist or slingshot maneuver is used to change a spacecraft's velocity relative to the Sun. (van Allen, 2003) In December of 1973, the Pioneer 10 spacecraft approached Jupiter and used the gravitational pull of the planet along its orbit to increase its velocity sufficiently to escape the solar system.
 A gravity assist basically transfers some of the orbital velocity of the planet to the spacecraft.
 A spacecraft will gain speed if it approaches a planet from its trailing end (a direct gravity assist), whereas it will lose speed if it approaches the planet from its leading end (a retrograde gravity assist).
 Mariner 10, launched in 1973, used a retrograde gravity assist from Venus to slow down in order to reach Mercury.